-The culmination of evidence in the review indicates that it is imperative for every business, every citizen and every government to play a role in ensuring a prosperous future.
+The evidence presented in the review indicates that it is imperative for governments, businesses, and citizens to play a role in ensuring a prosperous future.
 This goes far beyond corporate social responsibility and affects the future viability of every business around the world.

-Whether a consumer goods company, consultancy, public services provider, supply chain contractor or landowner, a re-evaluation and re-orientation of business purpose is required.
-To rebalance our demand with nature’s capacity to supply, the business sector needs to fully understand the impacts and dependencies it has on nature and what is truly material.
+Whether a consumer goods company, consultancy, public services provider, supply chain contractor or landowner, organizations will require a re-evaluation and re-orientation of their purpose and priorities.
+To rebalance our demand with nature’s capacity to supply resources, the business sector needs to fully understand the impacts and dependencies it has on nature and what is truly material.

-This can best be achieved through collaboration and shared learning.
-Coming together to advance natural capital approaches, agree standards, incorporate multidimensional measures of value and discuss challenges can take us forward on this path.
-Initiatives such as Business for Nature, the Taskforce on Nature-Related Financial Disclosures and the UK Business and Biodiversity Forum are key opportunities for businesses to contribute to and inform this future direction.
+This can best be achieved through collaboration and knowledge sharing.
+Coming together to advance natural capital approaches, set industry standards, incorporate multidimensional measures of value and discuss challenges can take us forward on this path.
+Initiatives such as Business for Nature, the Taskforce on Nature-Related Financial Disclosures and the UK Business and Biodiversity Forum are just some examples of the key opportunities for businesses to contribute to and inform this future direction.

-There is no reason why every business should not be looking at its relationship with nature in the next few years in order to be future ready.
-Technological innovations and alternative ways of defining value are available and new business sectors and opportunities that truly embed nature will come to the fore to send us on a sustainable path.
+Every business should start by looking at its relationship with nature in order to be Future Ready.
+Technological innovations and alternative ways of defining value are available.
+Opportunities for organizations to truly embed biodiversity and natural capital considerations into their business models have now come to the fore to send us on a sustainable path to prosperity.